dfyockey/XSLT_PEDS/README.md

      Additionally, the downloaded .zip file should disappear and, if not already there, a zipTrash folder should appear.
 The unzipping scripts move downloaded .zip files into zipTrash upon completion.
-     The downloded .zip files are unchanged, so they can be used again if desired.
+     The downloaded .zip files are unchanged, so they can be used again if desired.
 You can retain or delete zipTrash or its contents as you wish.